‘Destiny’ Weekly Reset For May 2, Return To The Vault And Some Nice Vendor Rolls

-The Destiny weekly reset train continues to be on schedule as PlayStation 4 and Xbox One owners eagerly await the release of Destiny 2 this September.
+The Destiny weekly reset train remains on schedule as PlayStation 4 and Xbox One owners eagerly await the release of Destiny 2 this September.
 For the Tuesday, May 2 reset, Guardians can look forward to the Vault of Glass returning as the featured raid plus nicely rolled items like a Titan chest piece with New Monarchy and the Palindrome with the Crucible Quartermaster

 As a reminder, full details of what is included in Age of Triumph can be found in this Inquisitr article.
 Destiny will feature a separate Raid each week at the 390 Light level with all challenges enabled.